 I shed a tiny tear of joy when I saw my seat on the plane.
 Knowing full well most people will never get to fly this way (myself usually included) I decided to make the most of it, on behalf of every person who has ever flown economy and wished they were up in business.
 This one was for you, guys!
 Like an embarrassing tourist I started taking lots of photos of the business class area and you know what, I don’t regret it.

 As I mentioned earlier, we were on SIA’s inaugural flight from Singapore to Düsseldorf, flying abroad their BRAND NEW A350.
 As I sat down, I got a smug little grin on my face, knowing my ample rump was the first to take up residence in the seat.
 It was so incredibly comfortable and spacious, with two fluffy pillows for me to rest and, later, sleep on.
 The plane has been designed with higher ceilings, larger windows, an extra wide body and lighting designed to reduce jetlag.

-My seat was not only big and spacious, but had lots of compartments to store things as well as a mirror and spots to charge my phone using my USB cord.
+My seat was not only big and spacious but had lots of compartments to store things as well as a mirror and spots to charge my phone using my USB cord.
 I could spread out and get comfortable, properly, knowing I had a good few hours ahead of me.
-There was also a huge 18-inch LCD screen in-front of me, stocked with a tonne of great movies and tv shows to watch.
-I got to catch-up on movies I’d wanted to see, but missed, like The Jungle Book, The Boss, Money Monster and the new Captain America flick.
+There was also a huge 18-inch LCD screen in front of me, stocked with a tonne of great movies and tv shows to watch.
+I got to catch up on movies I’d wanted to see, but missed, like The Jungle Book, The Boss, Money Monster and the new Captain America flick.

-SIA have also launched their ‘Companion App’ which allows you to use your phone in-flight via the KrisWorld wi-fi.
+SIA has also launched their ‘Companion App’ which allows you to use your phone in-flight via the KrisWorld wi-fi.
 The app forms part of the SingaporeAir app and offers you the ability to view the current flight path and location on your device, check updated flight information, browse the entertainment available, save favourites and control it all from your device.